leoloso/leoloso.com/src/posts/github-action-to-release-wp-plugin.md

 The answer is to create a [GitHub action](https://github.com/features/actions) which, upon tagging the code, will automatically create the .zip file and upload it as a release asset.

-The end result looks like this: In addition to the `Source code (zip)` (which does not contain the PHP dependencies), the release assets contain a `graphql-api.zip` file, which does have the PHP dependencies, and is the actual plugin to install in the WordPress site:
+The end result looks like this: In addition to the `Source code (zip)` (which does not contain the PHP dependencies), the release assets contain a `gatographql.zip` file, which does have the PHP dependencies, and is the actual plugin to install in the WordPress site:

 ![Release assets after tagging code](/images/release-assets.png "Release assets after tagging code")